xgdong/pipelines-on-genomic-analysis/README.md

-# pipelines on genome analysis
+### pipelines on genome analysis
-Some pipelines on population genetics and evolutionary genetics
+Some pipelines on population genetics and evolutionary genetics, for examples:
+- GWAS
+- CNV
+- Signatures of selection
+- Phylogenetics